Sauherad Municipality

 Sauherad is a former municipality in Telemark county, Norway.
-It was part of the traditional region of Midt-Telemark.
-The 321 km2 municipality existed from 1838 until its dissolution in 2020.
-The area is now part of Midt-Telemark Municipality and Notodden Municipality.
+The 320.54 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now divided between Midt-Telemark Municipality and Notodden Municipality in the traditional district of Midt-Telemark.
 The administrative centre was the village of Akkerhaugen.
 Other villages in the municipality included Gvarv, Holtsås, Hjukse, Hjuksebø, Nordagutu, and Sauherad.

-Sauherad bordered the municipalities of Kongsberg, Skien, Nome, Bø, and Notodden.